amimimor/irc-spark-streaming/README.md

 * When using window operations, don't supply a 'large' interval

 * Run using master set to local[*] since 'nc' doesn't handle remote connections well

+* Make sure you change to output destination before running (make it parameterized)

 ## Exercise 1 - Run a python spark application that performs wordcount on a stream of text
 ### There is no real problem but getting the application running using 'spark-submit'